Iron-Wolf/PixelComparator/README.md

 As of OpenJDK 8, JavaFX is no longer included in openjdk.
 If you work with it, you will need to install the *openjfx* package.
 You can also check that your JDK contains this file : `<Java SDK root>/jre/lib/ext/jfxrt.jar`

+## Package
+Package the application in a simple [jar artifact](https://www.jetbrains.com/help/idea/creating-and-running-your-first-java-application.html#package) to access it outside of the IDE.